 Once ready, trowel the adhesive primer over the repair surface.
 This is typically done with the hand applicator, however, other tools or equipment may be used as well.
-A general guideline for thickness is to apply no more than 30 mils of coverage.
+A general guideline for thickness is to apply approximately 30 mils of coverage.
 Enough primer needs to be applied to coat the entire pipe; it needs to be thin enough to not interfere with load transfer.
 Depending on the installation technique, different amounts of the adhesive primer may be applied in one go.
-The adhesive primer should extend 2" beyond the end of the repair zone to act as a tie-in location for future top-coating.
+The adhesive primer should extend 4" beyond the end of the repair zone to act as a tie-in location for future top-coating.

 - For condensing or "sweaty" pipes solvent wipe the pipe surface and immediately apply the adhesive primer material once the solvent flashes off (the condensate should no longer be visible as well).
-Material may need to be applied is small, concentrated patches. - If the adhesive primer begins to thicken up too quickly: - Mix less material at one time - Reduce the temperature (store in air conditioning) - For ambient temperatures near freezing keep the adhesive primer material (as well as the composite and load transfer filler) warm.
+Material may need to be applied is small, concentrated patches. - If the PPR begins to thicken up too quickly: - Mix less material at one time - Reduce the temperature (store in air conditioning) - For ambient temperatures near freezing keep the adhesive primer material (as well as the composite and load transfer filler) warm.
 This can be accomplished by storing the material inside a vehicle or inside a coat pocket.
 The cold temperatures may cause the pipe to sweat; solvent wipe as necessary. - For extensive corrosion around the entire pipe, it is critical that a smooth profile is obtained that mimics the natural pipe geometry.
-The following steps may be taken to help achieve this: - Apply the adhesive primer to the entire repair zone, apply extra material to defect areas as needed to supply sufficient material for reshaping. - Use constrictor wrap or 60mil thick polyethylene sheeting to encapsulate the adhesive primer and ensure the correct shape. - Allow material to harden; remove plastic and file down any high spots or sharp edges. - Lightly abrade the hardened adhesive primer with 80 grit sandpaper and solvent wipe. - Mix another batch of adhesive primer and apply using a standard procedure.
+The following steps may be taken to help achieve this: - Apply the adhesive primer to the entire repair zone, apply extra material to defect areas as needed to supply sufficient material for reshaping. - Use constrictor wrap or 60mil thick polyethylene sheeting to encapsulate the adhesive primer and ensure the correct shape. - Allow material to harden; remove plastic and file down any high spots or sharp edges. - Lightly abrade the hardened adhesive primer with 24-80 grit sandpaper and solvent wipe. - Mix another batch of adhesive primer and apply using a standard procedure.

-6) Application of the A+ WrapTM System
+6) Application of the Atlas[TM] System

-Application of the wrap requires no special tools and can be applied on wet or dry surfaces, even completely underwater.
+Application of the Atlas[TM] wrap requires a few particular tools to assist in impregnating the fabric and applying it to the pipe.
 Proper evaluation of the corrosion anomaly or dent assures an accurate calculable hoop strength enhancement.
 The material's inherent physical characteristics offer high adhesive strength, a complete fit-up integrity and conformity between the reinforcing wrap and pipe.